-Transfer the jam to a tray which you previously lined with greaseproof paper.
+Transfer the jam to a shallow tray which you previously lined with greaseproof paper.
 You can make it as thick if you want but 1 cm is definitely the minimum.
 Let the paste dry until you feel it is becoming firm.
 There is no saying how long this will take exactly but it will be around an hour at least for sure.

 When ready, leave to cool and then wrap in clean greaseproof paper.
 Place in an airtight container and it will keep for a few months.
 It might cristalise a little, but that doesn’t make it bad to eat.